raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-A DSO response message may contain one or more TLVs with DSO-TYPE the same as the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Response TLVs".
+A DSO response message may contain one or more TLVs with DSO-TYPE the same as the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Response Primary TLVs".
-A DSO response message is not required to carry Response TLVs.
+A DSO response message is not required to carry Response Primary TLVs.
 The MESSAGE ID field in the DNS message header is sufficient to identify to which DSO request message this response message relates.

-A DSO response message may contain one or more TLVs with DSO-TYPEs different from the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Extra TLVs".
+A DSO response message may contain one or more TLVs with DSO-TYPEs different from the Primary TLV from the corresponding DSO request message, in which case those TLV(s) are referred to as "Response Additional TLVs".

-Response TLV(s), if present, MUST occur first in the response message, before any Extra TLVs.
+Response Primary TLV(s), if present, MUST occur first in the response message, before any Response Additional TLVs.

 It is anticipated that by default most DSO request messages will be specified to be acknowledged request messages, which generate corresponding responses.